kailermai/tp/docs/UserGuide.md

 ### Sort students: `sort`

-Sort students base on their attendance score or participation score
+Sort students based on their attendance score or participation score.

-Format: Sort by attendance score: `Sort /a`
-        Sort by participation score: `Sort /p`
+Format: By attendance: `sort /a` By participation: `sort /p`

 ### Clearing all entries : `clear`